 Is a Pinterest Business account free?

 Yes!
-You can set up your business account and start creating pins that lead to your site immediately, for FREE!
+You can set up your business account and start creating pins that lead to your website, blog posts, services, etc. immediately – for FREE!

 How does a Pinterest Business account work?

 Think of your Pinterest Business account as another mini website for your business.
 A way to attract new eyes to what you are offering.

 You create pins that link to your blog/website/product.
 Each pin is like a tiny billboard for the information you want to share.